wikimedia/analytics-refinery-source/README.md

 upload dependencies to Archiva.
 If you don't have login access to Archiva, ask a WMF Archiva admin to do this for you.

+# Development
+When working on this repository, building, running tests, or using an IDE, make sure you're using Java 8 (aka Java 1.8).
+For example, on Ubuntu, you have to use update-alternatives to configure java and javac

 # Releases and Deployment
 Follow the instructions at https://wikitech.wikimedia.org/wiki/Archiva#Deploying_to_Archiva to set up your ```~/.m2/settings.xml``` with proper deployment credentials.
 Ask a WMF Archiva